jpatrickdill/colorguard/docs/source/guide/quickstart.rst

 ----------

 Sometimes, it's useful to limit the number of bits in a number.
-The :class:`PaddedBits` class has the same functionality as the :class:`Bits` class, but if any operations result in a number greater than the set bit length, an error is raised.
+The :class:`PaddedBits` class has the same functionality as the :class:`Bits` class, but limits the bit length when performing math operations.

 The string and list representation of the number is also padded to match the set bit length.